Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Applications of log deformation theory with relative Frobenius morphisms

 The following is a generalization of Norimatsu's vanishing theorem (\cite[Theorem 1]{no}).
 The following vanishing theorem is not a special case of Ambro-Fujino's vanishing theorem (\cite[Theorem 3.2]{amq}, \cite[Theorem 5.7]{fuv}) and Fujino's vanishing theorem \cite[Theorem 1.1]{fuk}.

 \begin{coro}[{\bf A log version of vanishing theorem of Kodaira-Akizuki-Nakano in characteristic $0$}] Let $K$, $T$ and $Z$ be as in {\rm (\ref{rema:de1}) (2)}.
 Assume that the log structure of $T$ is associated to a morphism ${\mab N}\owns 1\lom a\in K$ for some $a\in K$.
 Assume also that $\os{\circ}{Z}$ is projective over $K$.
-Let ${\cal L}$ be an ample invertible sheaf on $\os{\circ}{Z}$.
+Let ${\cal L}$ be an ample invertible ${\cal O}_Z$-module.
 Then the following hold$:$

 $(1)$ $H^j(Z,\Om^i_{Z/T}\otimes{\cal L}^{-1})=0$ for $i+j<d$.